Aleksander Majkowski

 Aleksander Majkowski (Aleksander Majkòwsczi; 17 July 1876 – 10 February 1938) was a Polish-Kashubian writer, poet, journalist, editor, activist, and physician.
-He was the most important figure in the Kashubian movement before World War II.
-He was the editor of "Gryf" (The Griffin) and author of the greatest Kashubian novel Żëcé i przigodë Remusa ("The Life and Adventures of Remus"), and The History of the Kashubs.
+He was the most important figure in the Kashubian movement before World War II, editor of Gryf, author of the greatest Kashubian novel The Life and Adventures of Remus, and Historia Kaszubów (The History of the Kashubs).

 Early life

-Aleksander Jan Alojzy Majkowski was born into a farming family on July 17, 1876, in Kościerzyna (then Berent, West Prussia, Prussian partition of Poland), the eldest child of two sisters and three brothers.
+Aleksander Jan Alojzy Majkowski was born into a farming family on July 17, 1876, in what was then Berent, West Prussia, Prussian partition of Poland, the eldest child of two sisters and three brothers.
 In Berent, he completed primary school (Volksschule) and in 1885-90 attended a German progymnasium.
 He was given a scholarship of Towarzystwo Pomocy Naukowej (Society of Educational Aid), based in Chełmno (then Culm).
-In 1891, he began his education in gymnasium in Chojnice (Konitz), living in a convent there.
+In 1891, he began his education in a gymnasium in Konitz, living in a convent there.
 Also there, he became acquainted with Polish literature and history.
 In 1895, he earned his matriculation certificate.
-At first, he meant to study theology and become a priest, but instead he enrolled at the Berlin University and in 1897, began studying medicine.
+At first, he meant to study theology to become a priest, but instead he enrolled at the Berlin University and in 1897, began studying medicine.
 In Berlin, he became involved in social activities; for example, he gave lectures for Poles who lived there.